Available with Advanced license.

 Create an ortho mapping workspace

-To get started, you will need to create a new project and then create an ortho mapping workspace, which is a subproject within the ArcGIS Pro project.
+To get started, create a new project.
+Next, create an ortho mapping workspace, which is a subproject within the ArcGIS Pro project.
 The ortho mapping workspace manages all the ortho mapping resources and opens a map view with an Ortho Mapping tab and an ortho mapping view within the Contents pane for the ortho mapping workflow.
 The Ortho Mapping tab provides tools and wizards for bundle block adjustment and the generation of ortho mapping products.
 The ortho mapping view within the Contents pane manages and visualizes the layers of the related data in the ortho mapping workspace.

-Your ortho mapping workspace and the data stored within it will depend upon your source data.
+The ortho mapping workspace and the data stored within it will depend on your source data.
 You can create an ortho mapping workspace for scanned aerial, digital aerial, satellite, or drone imagery.
-You can provide the ortho mapping wizard with a folder containing images or you can point to an existing mosaic dataset.
+You can provide the ortho mapping wizard with a folder containing images or you can use an existing mosaic dataset.

 When your ortho mapping workspace is created, an Ortho Mapping category is created in the Catalog pane.
 Expand this to see the ortho mapping workspace you created, with an Imagery folder containing your source imagery and a Products folder where your ortho mapping products will be stored.